 Students analyze the consequences of leaving digital footprints online.
 They identify Arduino Uno board components and common electronic components.
 They identify the hazards of working with electricity.
 Students use Arduino Uno board and sensors such as motion detectors, photoresistors and piezo-buzzers to build detection systems and control systems for specific purposes.
-Students explore how event based programming languages work.
-They use control structures in Visual Basic in designing applications for specific needs.
+Students explore Python Collections- lists, dictionaries and tuples.
+Students understand how data can bbe grouped and manipulation using dictionaries and tuples.
+They are then introduced to Python functions.
+Students write various python programs to explore the use of functions.
+They implement searching and sorting algorithms using Python functions.
 Students learn about data representation in computers.
 They convert data present in one number system to another system.
 They design technology based solutions for real world problems.
 They learn about computer networks.